+We know that natural gas is one of the most in-demand fuel across the globe, but in the general piped form, it is impossible to carry it with convenience.
+That is why for a long time, rural areas have been cut off from utilizing it in the most optimum way.
+Well, we have liquefied petroleum gas that solves this problem.
 Gone are the days when people toiled over cooking on open fires or burning wood or coal.
 Nowadays, all one needs is an LPG connection.
-It is the ideal example of a clean fuel that leaves no residue on burning.
-Cooking is just one of the many applications of LPG.
+It is the ideal example of a clean fuel that leaves no residue on burning and releases much fewer particulate matter.
+Cooking is just one of the many applications of the fuel.
 But what is LPG?
 Let’s find out.

-Liquefied petroleum gas or LPG is also known as Auto Gas, BBQ Gas, LPG Gas, LP Gas, Propane, or Camping gas.
+Liquefied petroleum gas (LPG) is also known as Auto Gas, BBQ Gas, LP Gas, Propane, or Camping gas.
 It is a mixture of flammable hydrocarbon gases, such as butane or propane.
-Interestingly, there are countries where LPG is only made of either butane or propane.
+Interestingly, there are countries where it is only made of either butane or propane.
 In many cases, it could also be a combination of the two.
+In some cases, the fuel may also consist of isobutane, a slight variation of butane.
+Gases that fall under the LPG label include butane, butylene, isobutene, isobutylene, propane, propylene, and a mixture of these gases.

 Why Opt for LPG?

-As compared to conventional fuels, LPG is eco-friendly, low in greenhouse gas emissions, and has low carbon content.
+As compared to conventional fuels, this gas is eco-friendly, low in greenhouse emissions, and has low carbon content.
 Unlike wood and coal, the gas is cost-efficient, non-toxic, and clean.
-Most importantly, LPG can be stored and transported in pressurized cylinder containers, making it portable and convenient.
+Most importantly, it can be stored and transported in pressurized cylinder containers, making it portable and convenient.
+More than 85% of the application is in households for heating and cooking.

 Governmental Initiatives to Propel Market Growth

-Some of the major market players are Reliance Industries Limited (RIL), ExxonMobil Corporation, Philips 66, Dutch Shell, and others.
+Some of the major market players are Reliance Industries Limited (RIL), ExxonMobil Corporation, Philips 66, Dutch Shell, Chevron Corp., CNPC, Sinopec, BP, Petroleos de Venezuela, and Valero Energy, and others.
 The market is highly fragmented and is likely to attract regional participants in the future.
+Some of the recent events in the industry include:

 Get your queries resolved from an industry expert.
 Request for a free product review before report purchase.